Does Your Small Business Need a Consultant?

 Professional HR consultants are trained and knowledgeable in all aspects of employee relations and can:

 - handle the recruitment of new employees or contract workers, including advertising, interviewing, background/reference checks, etc.

 - handle employee orientation and organize proper training.

 - manage employee safety and welfare concerns;

-- provide counselling to employees;
+- provide counseling to employees;